 The easiest way to understand anxiety is along a spectrum.
 Whether or not we have experience of something we’d classify as mental illness, we all experience anxiety, to a certain extent.
-It is a natural reaction to some of the challenges of everyday life, and sometimes the bio-chemistry behind it can actually help us.
+It is a natural reaction to the challenges of everyday life, and sometimes the biochemistry behind it can actually help us.
 We have evolved to experience fear as a mechanism for self-protection.

 Broadly speaking, as a species, it has motivated us to prevail, or to get out of the way.
-Butterflies in the stomach caused by adrenaline before an exam or public speaking can work in our favour, preparing us with that little extra edge offered by the activation of our ‘fight or flight’ mode, helping us to perform to our optimum.
+Butterflies in the stomach caused by adrenaline before an exam can work in our favour, giving us that extra edge offered by the activation of our ‘fight or flight’ mode, helping us to perform to our optimum.

 Sometimes this response doesn’t help, however.
 A racing pulse, the inability to think clearly through mental overdrive, a clenched feeling in the forehead, jaw or throat all may be prompted by a fear of attack, or fear of failure – we naturally tense up, mentally and physically, to brace for impact.